SEND

 • Homework Club

-• A full ranging extra-curricular programme accessible to all students regardless of ability.
+• An extensive extra-curricular programme accessible to all students

 Specialist equipment (as directed by professionals) include: